 The success of the reunion was about giving us hope when it’s so desperately needed and demanding that we have the opportunity to experience the next chapter of Noah and the gang.

-The trip down memory lane with the groundbreaking series was needed, and it reminded us all how far we come, and as Harlem talk show host and socialite Bevy Smith says, ”It gets greater later.”
+The trip down memory lane with the groundbreaking series was needed, and it reminded us all how far we come.
+As Harlem talk show host and socialite Bevy Smith says, ”It gets greater later.”
 The success of the reunion was about giving us hope when it’s so desperately needed and demanding that we have the opportunity to experience the next chapter of Noah and the gang as they tackle life as it relates today.

 A-listers Wanda Sykes, Lena Waithe, and Titus Burgess, all whom guest-starred in the episode, are evidence of the influence of Noah’s Arc and the passing of the torch of narratives still needing to be told.
 The iconic show of four friends figuring out love and friendship in Los Angeles is a story that is not only ongoing but relatable to men who identify as gay.
 I’m proud that I got to witness the event at this stage of my life when I can appreciate it on another level of understanding.